jsocol/django-ratelimit/docs/keys.rst

 Callable values
 ===============

+.. versionadded:: 0.3
+.. versionchanged:: 0.5
+   Added support for python path to callables.

 If the value of ``key=`` is a callable, or the path to a callable, that callable will be called with two arguments, the :ref:`group
 <usage-chapter>` and the ``request`` object.
 It should return a